Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 Kenya’s The Star newspaper reported that Kenyatta’s Jubilee Party had hired the firm in May, and that Cambridge Analytica was working from the seventh floor of the party’s headquarters in Nairobi.
 The company refused to comment on its work, for which, Privacy International suggests, it is being paid $6 million.

+Cambridge Analytica, which reports have tied to the U.K.’s pro-Brexit Leave campaign, is still working in support of Trump’s agenda, recently signed a contract with the U.S. State Dept., and is said to be seeking a big contract in Mexico ahead of next year’s presidential elections.
+The company’s use of personal data in the U.K. has made it the subject of an investigation by British regulators, and U.S. Congressional investigators examining Russian meddling have said they are interested in the company’s work for the Trump campaign.

 In Kenya, social media are critical conduits to voters, who are among the most active users in Africa of the platforms.
 There are now 32 million internet users in the country, with an estimated 10 million users of the social messaging platform WhatsApp and 6 million on Facebook.
-About 49% of Kenyans cited social media as their main source of election news anyway, according to a recent study by GeoPoll.
+About 49% of Kenyans cited social media as their main source of election news anyway, according to a recent study by research firm GeoPoll.

 But the death of Msando, the deportation of the Aristotle consultants, and the work of data-hungry Cambridge Analytica for the ruling party have raised concerns about the safety of personal data after the election.

 Kenya currently lacks specific data protection laws, making it unclear which agencies or companies can have access to sensitive individual data.
-In June, Privacy International sent Cambridge Analytica a letter asking for a response to its concerns, but a spokesperson says it has yet to receive a response.
+In June, the watchdog NGO Privacy International sent Cambridge Analytica a letter asking for a response to its concerns, but a spokesperson says it has yet to receive a response.
 The company told the BBC that it is not compiling individualized data profiles on Kenyan voters, and that a data-harvesting program on the same scale as that conducted in the U.S. is not possible in Kenya.

 “That the Kenyan president’s Jubilee party would commit a reported 6 million USD to Cambridge Analytica for a mere three-month project contract so soon to the polling date, and with such secrecy, gives cause for further scrutiny,” wrote the group’s policy officer Frederike Kaltheuner and head of research Claire Lauterbach.

 Aristotle, which like Cambridge collects and analyzes data on voters and electoral patterns that can then be used to help devise strategy and messaging, had been working in Kenya for Mr. Odinga’s presidential campaign for nearly two months.
-Along with data and polling analysis, the company said it was helping with messaging and debate prep; it declined to say what it was being paid for its services.
+Along with data and polling analysis, the company said it was helping with debate prep, polling, and digital and TV advertising; it declined to say what it was being paid for its services.

 The Most Political Fake News Ever?